wotography/DVR-timeline-version-manager/README.md

 - Python 3.6 or higher
 - DaVinciResolveScript module

+## Tested Systems
+This script was tested on macOS 15.5 with DVR Studio version 19.1.4 BUILD 11.
+Please report your system specs if you successfully run the script to help others verify compatibility.

 ## Installation

 1. Ensure DaVinci Resolve Studio is installed with scripting enabled